 One would expect that in a strict causal liability theory, vicarious liability would be tossed out with little ceremony.
 It is therefore surprising to see Professor Epstein violate the spirit of his own theory.
 He seems to have two defenses for the doctrine of respondeat superior and vicarious liability.
 One is the curious argument that “just as the employer gets and benefits from the gains for his worker’s activities, so too should he be required to bear the losses from these activities.”
 This statement fails to appreciate the nature of voluntary exchange: Both employer and employee benefit from the wage contract.
 Moreover, the employer does bear the “losses” in the event his production (and, therefore, his resources) turn out to be misdirected.
-Or, suppose the employer makes a mistake and hires an incompetent person, who is paid $10,000.
-The employer may fire this worker, but he and he alone bears the $10,000 loss.
-Thus, there appears to be no legitimate reason for forcing the employer to bear the additional cost of his employee’s tortious behavior.
+Or, suppose the employer makes a mistake and hires an incompetent person, who is paid ten thousand dollars.
+The employer may fire this worker, but he and he alone bears the ten thousand dollars loss.
+Thus, there appears to be no legitimate reason for forcing the employer to bear the additional cost of his employee’s tortious behaviour.

 Epstein’s second argument is contained in the sentence: “X corporation hurt me because its servant did so in the course of his employment.”
 Here Epstein commits the error of conceptual realism, since he supposes that a “corporation” actually exists, and that it committed an act of aggression.
 In reality, a “corporation” does not act; only individuals act, and each must be responsible for his own actions and those alone.
 Epstein may deride Holmes’s position as being based on the “nineteenth-century premise that individual conduct alone was the basis of individual responsibility,” but Holmes was right nevertheless.